racompton/routinator_centos7_install/README.md

 19. Navigate to "https://<IP address of rpki-validator>/metrics" to see if it's working.
 You should authenticate with the user/pass that you provided in step 10 of setting up the RPKI Validation Server.

+## More info on Routinator can be found at https://rpki.readthedocs.io/en/latest/routinator/